-A group of 50 bishops and theologians meeting in Rome May 25 announced that they discovered an apparently new element in Christian morality: love, as in a new “theology of love.”
+A group of 50 bishops and theologians meeting in Rome last week announced that they have discovered an apparently new element in Christian morality: love, as in a new “theology of love.”
 They say it is needed to replace the tired, old theology of the body famously propounded by Pope St. John Paul II, who, after all, has already been gone for 10 years.

 A “theology of love”?
 I thought we already had that: “God is love.”
 “If you love me, you will keep my commandments, and my Father will love you, and we will come and make our home in you.”
 “Greater love than this has no man.”